 As employees do not contribute to the cost of the share movement, volatility of the share price has been ignored.
 The life of the rights is based on the historical exercise patterns, which may not eventuate in the future.

-Included in the statement of profit or loss and other comprehensive income is \$82,821 which relates to equity-settled share-based payment transactions (2014: \$12,215).
+Included in the statement of profit or loss and other comprehensive income for 2016 is Nil (2015: \$82,821).

-Note 18: Events after the Reporting Period
+Note 19: Events after the Reporting Period

 a.
 Proposed dividend